mikesealey/ci_pp2/README.md

 ### Bragging Rights

 Global high scores using some sort of database, as well as an API to read and write them.
 Initially, I had my eyes set on Google Sheets, but everyone I spoke to who had experience with the GSHeets API advised against it.

+### Personalisation

+Giving the user the option to specify a colour and symbol to mark their tiles with would certainly give the user a more personalised experience.
+Some Emojis might also work nicely for this, for example allowing apples vs oranges, or car vs plane.